Balmis Expedition

 The Royal Philanthropic Vaccine Expedition (Real Expedición Filantrópica de la Vacuna), commonly referred to as the Balmis Expedition, was a Spanish healthcare mission that lasted from 1803 to 1806, led by Dr Francisco Javier de Balmis, which vaccinated millions of inhabitants of Spanish America and Asia against smallpox.
-The vaccine was actually transported through children: orphaned boys who sailed with the expedition.
+The vaccine was transported through children: orphaned boys who sailed with the expedition.